 Imagine finding out you are pregnant.
 You are overjoyed to walk into work the next day and break the exciting news to your colleagues and boss.
 They share in your joy and congratulate you, but two weeks later you receive a letter.
 Your employment is being terminated due to 'performance issues'.
 You're confused, angry and scared.
 How are you supposed to support your child without an income?

-Although this may seem a worst case scenario, unfortunately it is not far from reality for many Australian women, who are still being treated unfairly in the workplace due to pregnancy.
+Although this may seem a worst case scenario, unfortunately it's not far from reality for many Australian women, who are still being treated unfairly in the workplace due to pregnancy.
 Terminations, demotions and sham 'redundancies' should not be an employer's reaction to pregnancy in the workplace.

-You may also be entitled to certain benefits if you have worked for your employer for an extended time.
-After you have held 12 months of continual employment, you are entitled to 12 months of unpaid parental leave.
-This also applies to a spouse or partner if they are responsible for child care.
+You may also be entitled to certain benefits if you've worked for your employer for an extended time.
+After a year of continual employment, you're entitled to 12 months of unpaid parental leave.
+This also applies to a spouse or partner if they're responsible for child care.

 Sometimes, we underestimate just how difficult it is to return to work after giving birth.
-So if you need to extend your leave, it is important to give your employer at least four weeks notice before your original return date.
+So if you need to extend your leave, it's important to give your employer at least four weeks notice before your original return date.

 Returning to work protectionsAlthough your parental leave might be over, your rights as an employee don't end on your first day back to work.
 Australian workplace laws afford additional protections to workers returning from paternity or maternity leave.

 If you’ve taken unpaid parental leave, you have what’s called a ‘return to work guarantee’.
 This means you’re entitled to return to your previous position, even if someone else was filling the role in your absence.